ningpengtao-coder/gitlab-foss/doc/user/analytics/productivity_analytics.md

 - Table showing list of merge requests with their respective times and size metrics.
   - Users can sort by any of the above metrics.

-## Retrieving data
+## Changing data timespan **(PREMIUM ONLY)**

-Users can retrieve three months of data when they deploy Productivity Analytics for the first time.
+By default, three months of data is available when deploying Productivity Analytics for the first time.

-To retrieve data for a different time span, run the following in the GitLab directory:
+To retrieve data for a different time span, a GitLab administrator can run the following in the GitLab directory:

 ```sh
 MERGED_AT_AFTER = <your_date> rake gitlab:productivity_analytics:recalc